Student Travel Awards: ASL or ASL-Sponsored Meetings

 - For citizens or residents of the USA: citizenship or Visa status

 - Optional: an indication of your gender and minority status.
-Women and members of minority groups are strongly encouraged to apply.

 - Ask your thesis supervisor to send a brief recommendation letter.